MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/documentation/setup.md

 * You may or may not get an netaddr error, so you go ahead and install that into your virtual environment.
 * Now install the requirements.txt file that came with the repo into your virtual environment
 * **Optional Steps:**
     * You'll need some additional server arguments to get things setup to fully use monitoring, see them below.
-I got these from [Tim's Video on setting up the kube-prometheus-stack](https://www.youtube.com/watch?v=fzny5uUaAeY&t=119s), using these server arguments when you first get things setup will just make things easier whether you follow Tim's instructions or just use the kube-prometheus add-on that's already in Rancher.
+I got these from [Tim's Video on setting up the kube-prometheus-stack](https://www.youtube.com/watch?v=fzny5uUaAeY&t=119s), using these server arguments when you first get things setup will just make things easier whether you follow Tim's instructions or just use the kube-prometheus add-on that's already in Ranche to deploy the monitoring stack.

     ```
     extra_server_args: >-